Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \subsection{Algorithmic Data Compression}

 Even when $V$ is simulated only at points along the path evolution of $\boldsymbol\phi$, the covariance matrix $\boldsymbol\Gamma$ can become large and ill-conditioned.
-Since we add $N+1$ additional constraints with each time step, the matrix $\boldsymbol\Gamma$ after $T$ time steps has dimension of order $(N+1)T\times (N+1)T$ after $T$ time steps (neglecting the additional constraints imposed to establish the minimum at the origin).
-With each additional time step, the number of new entries to be added is $(N+1)^2(T+1)^2-(N+1)^2T^2=(N+1)^2(2T+1)$.
-Not only must the matrix be populated, operations must be performed on it, such as Cholesky decompositions.
-With thousands of time steps in a typical simulation, achieving a representative sample of solutions with high $N$ without compression methods is computationally difficult.
+Since we add $N+1$ constraints with each time step, the covariance matrix $\boldsymbol\Gamma$ after $T$ time steps has over $(N+1)^2 T^2$ elements and accumulates over $(N+1)^2(2T+1)$ new elements each step.
+Both populating the matrix and performing operations with it, such as Cholesky decompositions, can quickly become burdensome, so compiling a representative sample of solutions with high $N$ without compression methods is computationally difficult.
 We present two methods of data compression that can be applied iteratively throughout a simulation to limit the size of $\boldsymbol\Gamma$ while maintaining reasonable levels of accuracy in predictions of spectral quantities.